Lusin333/Minecraft-Server-DDoSer/README.md

 **[Minecraft Server DDoSer DOWNLOAD](https://github.com/Lusin333/Minecraft-Server-DDoSer/releases/download/2020-08-09/Meinkraft.Server.DDoS.er.exe)**

 ## History
 666 years ago, Lusin played on a Minecraft server named ShockNetwork hosted by a friend named FlamingPaw.
-There was many good times, and Lusin dominated the server with epic skills and awesome hacks.
+There were many good times, and Lusin dominated the server with epic skills and awesome hacks.

 Until one day, FlamingPaw said Spongebob was a better anime than My Little Pony.